"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 By default, there’s a search box shortcode available on this page you can copy and paste into the page.

-This will add the default search box into that page.
+This will add the default search box to that page.

-But if you want to define your search box functions, you need to create a new search box and configure the settings.
+But to define your search box functions, you must create a new one and configure the settings.

-So click on Add New Search Form, give it a name for identification purposes.
+So click on Add New Search Form, and give it a name for identification purposes.

-You have a few settings to tweak in order to have your search form function the way you want it.
+You have a few settings to tweak to have your search form function the way you want.
 And even customize its colors to fit your blog design.

 Exclude

-The “Exclude” function gives you access to define what gets searched or not on your blog.
-You can select a list of posts or pages that should not be included in the search result.
+The “Exclude” function allows you to define the excluded content in the WordPress search bar.
+You can select a list of posts or pages to exclude from the search result.

-This gives you total control over your blog content you want people to discover via the search box.
+This gives you total control over the blog content you want people to discover via the search box.

-This option might be useful for multi author blogs.
+This option might be helpful for multi-author blogs.

 Design

-The design button gives you access to customize your form the way you like it.
+The design button allows you to customize your form how you like it.
 You can customize the colors, text, and style to fit your blog look and design.

 Ajax